Marian-CA/SunsetFrames/README.md

 2. **Install Dependencies**

     - Install the required Python libraries using pip.
-Create a requirements.txt file

     - Then, install the dependencies: